Ruiz, Sisco, Santander go deep in Orioles’ win over Phillies

+PHILADELPHIA (AP) — Anthony Santander pinged a homer off the foul pole.
+Rio Ruiz f our-bounced a shovel pass to nip a runner and preserve a lead.

+By the thinnest of margins, the 108-loss Orioles from a year ago are turning into winners.

-PHILADELPHIA (AP) — Rio Ruiz, Chance Sisco and Anthony Santander all homered to lead the Baltimore Orioles to a 5-4 win over the Philadelphia Phillies on Wednesday night.
+Santander, Ruiz and Chance Sisco all homered to lead the Baltimore Orioles to a 5-4 win over the Philadelphia Phillies on Wednesday night.

+“All of us have something to prove.
+That makes it fun, makes us competitive,” Sisco said.
+“That’s why you see us out there having really good games.”

-Baltimore reliever Miguel Castro wiggled out a jam in the eighth thanks to a fantastic diving stop by Ruiz.
+Baltimore reliever Miguel Castro wiggled out a jam in the eighth thanks to a fantastic diving stop by Ruiz at third.
 Castro put runners on the corners with no outs but allowed only one run on Andrew Knapp’s RBI single that cut it to 5-4.
 With runners on the corners, former NL MVP Andrew McCutchen (batting just .189) hit a grounder that Ruiz snagged on a diving stop and his bouncing shovel pass to second ended the rally.

+“It was a big part of us winning this game,” Orioles manager Brandon Hyde said.

 Cole Sulser worked a scoreless ninth for his fourth save.